What does Tinkering mean?

-Tinker /ˈtiNGkər/ n. to make small changes to something in order to improve or repair it (MacMillan Dictionary)
+Tinker /ˈtiNGkər/ n. to make small changes to something, especially in an attempt to repair or improve it (Cambridge Dictionary)

 What is Tinkering?